 Social media is a great way to keep connected with your friends and family.
-It can also, however, be a major time waster.
+It can also, however, be a major time-waster.
 It’s easy to innocently hop on to see what’s going on in your social feeds, and then the next thing you know, you’ve spent 30 minutes mindlessly scrolling and not learning much useful information beyond what your friends had for lunch.

 Dialing back your social media habit may not be easy, but Asurion Experts are here to help with all aspects of your tech life.
-Here are a few tips they recommend to help you scale back your usage.
+Here are a few tips they recommend to help you scale back your social media usage.

 How to limit social media use

 1. Turn off notifications